ch2isk4kos/javascript-algorithms-and-data-structures-notebook/02-Data-Structures/05-Heaps/02-binary-heaps.md

 Parent nodes are always larger than child nodes.
 Each parent has at most two children.

+You add values to a Max Binary Heap by inserting to the bottom of the tree and **bubble up** by taking the inserted value and comparing it to its parent.
+If the value is greater than its parent, they switch positions.

 ### Min Binary Heap

 Parent nodes are always smaller than child nodes.